FluffyMaguro/SC2_Coop_Overlay/README.md

 # Config file
 * You don't need to change anything in the config file for normal usage.
+* If you want to change how long the overlay is shown, set the duration to a different number of seconds.

+  **DURATION = 30**

 * If you don't want to see overlay on your screen, you can disable it.
 You might be using it only as OBS overlay.

   **SHOWOVERLAY = False**